GenericMappingTools/gmt/trunk/doc/rst/source/gmtmath.rst

     all columns except time column (see **-N**). **-Ca** selects all columns, including time column, while **-Cr** reverses (toggles) the current choices.
+**-E**\ *eigen*
+    Sets the minimum eigenvalue used by operators LSQFIT and SVDFIT [1e-7].
+    Smaller eigenvalues are set to zero and will not be considered in the solution.
 **-I**
     Reverses the output row sequence from ascending time to descending [ascending].